 The skies in the Battle of Britain

 The Battle of Britain began on 10 July 1940 with a series of co-ordinated German air raids on shipping convoys in the Channel.
 RAF Fighter Command shot down 14 enemy aircraft and severely damaged 23 more at the start of a pivotal fight for aerial supremacy that lasted more than three months.
-The 3000 RAF fighter pilots held off the enemy, forcing Hitler to cancel the German invasion of Britain.
+The 3000 RAF fighter pilots held off the enemy, forcing Hitler to cancel the German invasion of the UK.
 This prompted Sir Winston Churchill's famous words, "Never in the field of human conflict has so much been owed by so many to so few".

-I vividly remember passing days in 1940 in my grandmother's back garden, in glorious weather, watching the aeroplanes weaving, turning and fighting each other in the sustained air campaign known as the Battle of Britain.
+I vividly remember passing days in 1940 in my grandmother's back garden, in glorious weather, watching the aeroplanes above, weaving, turning and fighting each other in the sustained air campaign known as the Battle of Britain.
 I seem to remember that our planes were silver and the enemy's were black, but that may have been childhood fantasy.
 Anyway, ours won - thank God!